*Abhay and *Suman are in their early 20s and students at Delhi University.

 Suman and Abhay were lucky to find a supportive and non-judgemental doctor for abortion.
 But this is not true for the majority of the unmarried Indian women who intend to terminate their pregnancies.
 Often they are left with no choice and end up choosing unsafe methods and places for abortion.

 According to a Lancet study, almost 60% of abortions in India are unsafe.
 Also, about 8.5% of all maternal deaths in India are due to unsafe abortion; and 10 women die every day due to this reason.

 This is despite the fact that abortions are legal in India for the last 46 years.
 The reason for the high number of unsafe abortions is mainly the lack of awareness (that abortion is actually legal and supported) and the stigma around abortion as well as sex before marriage.

 *Names changed.
 This article was first published on March 23, 2018.
+Watch the video below:

 Love Matters supports women’s right to choose and make decisions about their bodies.
 Read more about abortion and contraceptive choices on Love Matters.